 Colorado Rules of Judicial Discipline ("Colo.
 RJD"), issued by the Colorado Supreme Court, govern the Commission's disciplinary and disability proceedings.
 The Code and Colo.
 RJD are published in "Court Rules, Book 1" of Colorado Revised Statutes.
-Substantial revisions to Colo.
-RJD became effective July 1, 2017.

 Colo.
 Const.
 Article VI § 23(3)(e) and Colo.
 RJD 35 provide for remedial action which may result in a confidential disposition such as an admonition, reprimand, or censure regarding the judge's conduct; or a diversion program, including training or docket management reports that are designed to improve the conduct of the judge.
 In addition, the Commission may commence formal proceedings to address misconduct for which privately-administered discipline would be inappropriate or inadequate.
 In formal proceedings, Colo.
 RJD 36 authorizes the Supreme Court to apply the sanctions of removal, retirement, public reprimand, or public censure or to retire a judge based on a permanent disability.
 A portion of the annual attorney registration fees paid to the Supreme Court by each Colorado lawyer and judge provides funding for the Commission's operations.